Dimensions

 Attributes

-NetCDF attributes are used to store data about the data (ancillary data or metadata), similar in many ways to the information stored in data dictionaries and schema in conventional database systems.
-Most attributes provide information about a specific variable.
-These are identified by the name (or ID) of that variable, together with the name of the attribute.
+NetCDF attributes are used to store information about the data (ancillary data or metadata), similar in many ways to the information stored in data dictionaries and schema in conventional database systems.
+There are two types of attributes.
+There are global attributes and variable attributes.
+Global attributes provide information about the dataset as a whole, they are identified by the name of the attribute.
+Variable attributes provide information about a specific variable and are identified by the name (or ID) of that variable together with the name of the attribute.

-In netCDF-4 file netCDF enhanced data model datasets, attributes can also be added at the group level.
+In netCDF enhanced data model datasets, there can also be group attributes which provide information about the contents of the group.

 Conventional attribute names should be used where applicable.
 New names should be as meaningful as possible.